 About Timber Trails

 Timber Trails Public Transit is a department of Kanabec County.
-We provide transportation to Kanabec and Mille Lacs County residents through three distinct programs: Public Transit Bus Service, Access Medical Transportation through our Common Carrier Program and Veteran’s Transportation.
+We provide transportation to Kanabec County residents through two distinct programs: Public Transit Bus Service and Access Medical Transportation utilizing volunteer drivers.
 Each of these programs has their own funding sources and their own service guidelines.
 Having one agency providing all of these types of service makes it much easier for county residents to get their transportation needs met.

 Public Transit Service in Greater Minnesota is just a little different than the service you see in larger cities.
 Our buses are not as large and our service doesn’t always run along a fixed route.
 Timber Trails provides curb-to-curb service using life equipped buses running on deviated routes.
 Just like metro service, people of every age ride our buses for all sorts of reasons.
 We take people shopping, visiting, to see doctors and get health care; to bible studies and to restaurants for dinner.
 Little ones ride the buses to pre-school and back to daycare.
 Moms & Dads take their kids to the library and the museums.
 Lots of people ride the bus to work.
 It’s truly a service for everyone.

 Timber Trails receives funding for our Public Transit Service from both Federal and State sources.
 Federal funding for public transportation flows into MN/DOT and each year MN/DOT contracts with Kanabec County to provide public transit service in Kanabec County.
 That funding covers about 85% of the cost of operating the service.
 That funding is why a rider can get a bus ride for as little as $1.50 for a one-way trip.
 The remaining 15% is our local match.
 Timber Trails has been able to make its local match right from the fare boxes on the buses.
 There is strong community support for the bus service from Kanabec County as well as the cities that we serve.
 The best way you can help is to ride the bus!